 Why do cats scratch the carpet?
-And how can you stop a cat from scratching it?
+And what does it take when it comes to how to get a cat to stop scratching carpet?
 I mean, what can you actually do?
 Well, my friends, in this post, we’ll break it all down with our master guide on how to stop a cat scratching the carpet!
 So let’s get stuck in, shall we?

 Disclaimer: An Amazon Associate, I earn from qualifying purchases.
 There may be affiliate links within the post.

 So first up, before we look at how to get cat to stop scratching carpet, let’s go back just a touch to establish why cats scratch the carpet in the first place!

 See, right now – it may just feel FRUSTRATING.
 But the truth is, your cat isn’t doing it to “wind you up.”

 Yes, cats can scratch to get attention.
 For example, if they want to be let into a room, they may scratch outside.
 Or if – every time they scratch – they get a reaction (like you shouting at them), followed by a reward (you feeding them), it becomes a habit that they’ll continue to do.
 They’re clever things, you see!

 Fundamentally however, cats stretch because it’s ingrained behaviour.
 It serves several main purposes:

 - Cleaning the dead husks off their claws, so that the new ones can come through.